 Assessment - Consistent - The subject land is not identified as being flood prone land.
+No development is proposed on the subject land which would be adversely affected by any flood event.

 4.4 Planning for Bushfire Protection

 (a) to protect life, property and the environment from bush fire hazards, by discouraging the establishment of incompatible land uses in bush fire prone areas, and(b) to encourage sound management of bush fire prone areas.